GIScience/ohsome-quality-api/docs/raster_datasets.md

 # Raster datasets (Stored as file on Disk)

 OQT operates on raster datasets stored on disk.
+Those raster datasets need to be downloaded and saved to the OQT data directory.

 ## Location (Data directory)

-The raster files are located in the `data` directory at the root of git repository.
+The default data directory is `workers/data`.
 The location can be changed by setting the environment variable `$OQT_DATA_DIR`.

-For testing purposes the `data` directory at the root of the git repository contains raster files *clipped* to the extent of Heidelberg.
 The `data` directory is listed in `.gitignore`.
 This way the original raster files in full size can be stored in this directory for development.

 The following section will describe how to set up the individual raster datasets.

 ## Setup

 ### GHS-BUILT R2018A